Are non-US citizens eligible for the US Teaching Assistantship program at Austrian secondary schools?

 Can I take part in the program for more than one academic year?

 Yes.
-Provided that their performance merits an extension for a second year, teaching assistants may apply to have their teaching assistantships extended for a second year, either at their current locations or at another location in Austria.
+Provided that their performance merits an extension for a second year, teaching assistants may apply to have their teaching assistantships extended for a second year (must be two consecutive years), either at their current locations or at another location in Austria.
 Extensions for a second year will only be granted if a teaching assistant has a documented record of superior performance.

 Can I take part in the program for more than two academic years?